-Even though the summer is nearly over, we’re still likely to see some very hot days before the fall weather settles in for good.
-Youth athletes and their parents should be aware that—although they’re usually thought of as summer problems—heat stroke and heat exhaustion are still dangers.
+Even though the summer is nearly over, we’re still likely to see some hot days before the fall weather settles in for good.
+Youth athletes and their parents should be aware that heat stroke and heat exhaustion—although they’re usually thought of as summer problems—are still dangers.

-College and high school coaches were reminded to exercise caution and were encouraged to follow guidelines set by the National Athletic Trainers’ Association and the National Federation of State High School Associations to reduce the risk.
+College and high school coaches were reminded to exercise caution and encouraged to follow guidelines set by the National Athletic Trainers’ Association and the National Federation of State High School Associations to reduce the risk of heat-related injuries.

 Heat exhaustion can happen when a person has been exposed too long to high temperatures.
-A person experiencing it might feel weak, dizzy, experience cramps, or even vomit.
+They might feel weak, dizzy, experience cramps, or even vomit.
 They might also be dehydrated and can even faint.
-Heat stroke is a more serious condition in which the body temperature rises to at least 103˚ F. It’s considered a medical emergency that requires immediate treatment, because at that temperature brain damage and death can follow if the body is not cooled down.
+Heatstroke is a more serious condition in which the body temperature rises to at least 103˚F. It’s considered a medical emergency that requires immediate treatment, because at that temperature brain damage and death can follow if the body is not cooled down.

 Unfortunately, there have been similar cases this summer.
 On average, more than 110 people die each year from extreme heat.
-In July, a man working for a landscaping firm out of Muncie died after working more than nine hours on a day when the heat index reached 110˚ F.
+In July, a man working for a landscaping firm out of Muncie, Indiana died after working more than nine hours on a day when the heat index reached 110˚F.

 Weather conditions and exposure lead to heat-related injuries, but they’re not always caused by Mother Nature.
 In some cases, when someone suffers from heat exhaustion or heat stroke, especially a young athlete, the blame may lie with the sponsoring organization, the school, or the coaching staff for holding practice when conditions made it dangerous or for not taking proper steps to keep athletes cool enough and properly hydrated.